microsoft/msrd-rest-samples/Python/README.md

 ```

 This will upload the files (Three in the example above) passed as the last positional arguments,
-load `../job.json` and update it in memeory to include the newly-created file information, then save the new json file as `out_job.json`.
+load `../job.json` and update it in memory to include the newly-created file information, then save the new json file as `out_job.json`.

 Note: The above assumes that `msrd_azure_upload.py` has executable permissions.